 That will seem extraordinary to those who watched the Yorkshireman in the 1980s and early 1990s, when he competed with Michael Jones for the unofficial title of world’s best openside.

-Even as a young lad, Winterbottom aspired to play for England and to fast-track his development in 1982 he spent a season playing in the rough-and-tough of New Zealand club rugby for Hawke’s Bay.
+Even as a young lad, Winterbottom aspired to play for England.
+To fast-track his development, in 1982 he spent a season playing in the rough-and-tough of New Zealand club rugby for Hawke’s Bay.
 Later, he turned out for Transvaal.

-His England debut came against Australia, in the match made famous for Erica Roe’s topless pitch walk, and by the time he bowed out in 1993 he had become only the second England player to reach 50 caps and his country’s most capped openside, until Neil Back surpassed him in 2003.
+His England debut came against Australia, in the match made famous for Erica Roe’s topless pitch walk.
+Carol Vorderman was among the spectators that day.
+By the time he bowed out in 1993, Winterbottom had become only the second England player to reach 50 caps and his country’s most capped openside, until Neil Back surpassed him in 2003.

 By then he had turned from farmer to financier, having joined Harlequins and become a London stockbroker.
 In return for work colleagues covering his rugby-enforced absences, he would give them his match allocation of ten England tickets.